trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tom-Bachmann:-Definite-Integration.md

 [2] Prudnikov, A. P., Brychkov, Yu.
 A., Marichev O. I. (1990), Integrals and Series, Volumes 1-3, Gordon and Breach Science Publishers.

-[3] Luke, Y. L. (1969), The Special Punctions and Their  Approximations, Volume 1, Academic Press, San Diego.
+[3] Luke, Y. L. (1969), The Special Functions and Their  Approximations, Volume 1, Academic Press, San Diego.